ohlsenjero/gameJS/README.md

 [alt        : when paused: select teleport-item (it will only work when standing on teleportPad)]

-Can you find the key to the other side?
-Follow the safe path around the quicksand..
+Can you get to the teleportation pad?
+There's two different items you can get to find your way.
+One will open the big door, whereas the other one will instad allow you to go over deep-water without drowning...